 \section{Dataset Characteristics}

-NOMAD provides 500 videos of 100 different actors, with each actor performing routines at five different distances, set as 10m, 30m, 50m, 70m, and 90m horizontally and vertically from the actor's initial position.
-It also provides 500 true negative videos of a couple of seconds duration, with each true negative video corresponding to one routine video.
-Finally, one reference video per actor is provided.
-Videos' duration ranges from 30s to 180s according to the actor's pace.
-This resulted in 42,825 frames manually annotated with a bounding box and visibility label.
-All videos are of 30fps, MP4-H265 coding, 5.4k video quality, with all frames being of 5472 by 3078 pixels.
+NOMAD provides 500 routine videos of 100 different actors, with each actor performing at five different distances, set as 10m, 30m, 50m, 70m, and 90m, including 42,825 frames manually annotated with a bounding box and visibility label.
+Videos' duration ranges from 30s to 180s depending on the actor's pace.
+It also provides one reference video per actor and 500 true negative short-duration videos, with each true negative video corresponding to one routine video.
+All videos are of 30fps, MP4-H265 coding, 5.4k video quality, and frames of 5472 by 3078 pixels.